 Parliamentary motion of no confidence

-Leader of the Liberal Democrats Ed Davey said the party is tabling a motion of no confidence in the prime minister in early June, but it has so far had only 15 signatories..
+Leader of the Liberal Democrats Ed Davey tabled a motion of no confidence in the prime minister in early June, but it has so far had only 15 signatories..

-However, this is unlikely to come to fruition.
-The motion put forward by Davey will be an early day motion, which exist largely to bring attention to an issue and rarely end up in a debate or a vote.
+But as an early day motion, it exists largely to bring attention to an issue and rarely end up in a debate or a vote.

-This is possible.
-In the most high profile instance, Margaret Thatcher was forced out as PM after facing a leadership challenge from Michael Heseltine.
+The most high profile instance of this came when Margaret Thatcher was forced out as PM after facing a leadership challenge from Michael Heseltine.
 After discussions with her cabinet, she withdrew from a second ballot on the leadership challenge and resigned shortly after.

 However, in Johnson’s case, this seems highly unlikely.
 His cabinet ministers, from Dominic Raab to Liz Truss, have come out swinging in favour of the prime minister’s leadership, urging the party to move forward.